Disclaimers: See Chapter 1

-His expression is cogitated.
+His expression shows cogitation.
 "No, no. I'm sorry."

 "Is it because I'm a girl?"

 He sobers up.
-"What makes you think that?"
+"What make you think that?"

 "There's no other girls out here with you.
-Just my brother and other males."
+Only my brother and other males."
 I justify my question.

-"I'm not a sexist, if that's what you mean.
+"I'm not a sexist if that's what you mean.
 Most girls don't like to learn about weaponry.
 They prefer dolls and boys over a sword.
 You are one of a kind."
-After saying that, he begin to look thoughtful.
+Professing that, he start to look thoughtful.
 "You're Toris' sister and Cyrene's daughter, Xani."

 "It's Xena, Old man."
 I correct him.

 "My apologies, Xena.
 I still can't.
-Your mother made it crystal clear that I was to only train your brother and not let her fourteen year old daughter anywhere near these swords."
+Your mother made it crystal clear I'm to only train your brother and to not let her fourteen-year-old daughter anywhere near these swords."

-I knew mother would cover all her bases when she spoken to him before she left.
-I turn around, crestfallen I decide to try one more card.
+I knew mother would cover all her bases when she'd spoken to him.
+I turn around crestfallen, choosing to try one more card.

 The guilt trip.

-In my saddest tone I could muster, I confide my biggest secret.
-"When I was six, I don't know, maybe it was a dream.
-The goddess, Minerva came to me.
-She said that I was going to do incredible things in this life.
-That I would unite kingdoms, build an empire, and see wonders, not all good, nor all bad."
+In my saddest tone I could muster, I confide my biggest secret, "When I was six...
+I don't know, perhaps it was a dream.
+Goddess Minerva came to me.
+She averred I was going to do incredible things in this life.
+That I would unite kingdoms during my quest of building an empire, whilst seeing wonders; not all good nor all bad."